WoTTsecurity/agent/docs/examples/simple-webapp-auth/README.md

-#Another simple WebApp example
+# Another simple WebApp example

-##Introduction
+## Introduction

 In a previous example we introduced you to setting up a [Simple WebApp](https://github.com/WoTTsecurity/agent/tree/master/docs/examples/simple-webapp) using mTLS to provide security.
 In this example, we'll be using the same WebApp but using HTTP Basic Auth instead.

 As with the previous example, you will need two devices with the WoTT Agent installed that are either a Raspberry Pi or a Debian machine.
-For this example, you will also need to have set up your devices on the [WoTT Dashboard(dash.wott.io)]
+For this example, you will also need to have set up your devices on the [WoTT Dashboard](dash.wott.io)

 *In order to set the WebApp up, you will be following similar instructions.*

-##Setting up the WebApp
+## Setting up the WebApp

 (directly cloned and adapted from simple web app)